mkalininait/ExData_Plotting1/README.md

 There are 4 R scripts in the repository, each builds one plot.

 The data is loaded from the "household_power_consumption.txt" file.
-For simplicity we assume that this file lies in the same folder as the scripts.
+For simplicity we assume that this file lies in the working directory.

 For the purposes of Coursera Assignment, each script contains code for loading the data, rather than calls a function from a separate script (<a href="https://github.com/rdpeng/ExData_Plotting1/blob/master/README.md#making-plots">"Your code file **should include code for reading the data** so that the plot can be fully reproduced"</a>).